 What does DSR provide and what do foster parents provide?
 Foster parents provide a loving home, food, basic training, exercise and socialization for the animal.
-In addition, foster homes generally provide the food and treats.
-DSR can provide a crate, collar or harness, leash and DSR will pay for all necessary, pre-authorized vet care.
+DSR provides the food and treats to the fosters for their foster dog.

 How can I become a foster?
 There are two primary steps to becoming a foster.
 1. Complete a foster application.
 Filling out an application does not obligate you to foster, but we do ask that applicants considering fostering make a commitment which will allow DSR to schedule foster dog assignment and transport accordingly.
 Once received, your application will be reviewed by the foster team.
 If you are a good fit for our program, you’ll be invited to attend a foster dog orientation session.
 2. Attend a Foster Dog Orientation session.
 Once you’ve completed the foster dog training session, you’ll need to sign the Volunteer/Foster Agreement, which covers all program requirements.

 Can I adopt my foster?
 Yes!
 As long as foster parents meet the rescue’s requirements for adoption, foster parents can be considered to adopt their foster.